 - 3.13 Minerals and waste development proposals can have a real or perceived impact over a wide area and possibly whole communities.
-While near neighbour notification is useful for planning applications, which affect a specific location (see paragraphs 5.11 5.16), there are practical problems in using this for local plans which cover the entire county.
-It is not feasible for the County Council to write to every resident individually, but where minerals and waste plans are putting forward site specific proposals, rather than general, strategic policies, notifications placed physically within communities may provide a useful means of communication. - 3.14 The relevant parish and town council(s) (or parish meeting where relevant) for an area affected by proposals will be supplied with the materials to enable them to place notices providing information regarding site specific proposals.
+While near neighbour notification is useful for planning applications, which affect a specific location (see paragraphs 5.12 5.16), there are practical problems in using this for local plans which cover the entire county.
+It is not feasible for the County Council to write to every resident individually, but where minerals and waste plans are putting forward site specific proposals, rather than general, strategic policies, notifications placed physically within communities may provide a useful means of communication. - 3.14 The relevant parish council(s) (or parish meetings where relevant), town council(s) and neighbourhood forums for an area affected by proposals will be supplied with the materials to enable them to place notices providing information regarding site specific proposals.
 This enables the relevant local government body (the parish) for the local area to place notification and information in the locations most appropriate for the community it serves.
 Parish representatives are the best placed administrations within their area to determine the best locations for information, which might include libraries, leisure centres (or gyms), church halls, parish notice boards or other suitable locations, depending on the parish.
-Paragraphs 3.15 and 3.16 detail further how the County Council will work with parish/town councils. - 3.15 Where there is no parish council, town council or parish meeting to conduct the activities detailed in 3.14 in an area affected by proposals, the responsibility for ensuring that information is placed would fall to Nottinghamshire County Council. - 3.16 This approach (detailed in paragraphs 3.13 3.15) provides a balance between consultation of those directly and indirectly affected by proposals and the costs and practical limitations associated with consultation on proposals across a large County area.
-Additional information and support will be provided to Parish and Town Councils as they have an important role to play in relaying information to their communities when local plans are produced. - 3.17 This is especially the case for site specific proposals, as information, materials and communication in addition to the notices (detailed in paragraphs 3.12 and 3.13) will enable parish/town councils to feed back any local concerns back to the planning authority.
-The relevant parish/town councils, both within and adjacent to the county, can assist the County Council in deciding how best to inform local communities, including groups we find hard to reach, of proposals being put forward.
-These options include suggesting suitable venues for public meetings and exhibitions (such as parish/community halls, local libraries, public houses and post offices), leaflet drops and providing suitable locations to place additional documents on public display or display posters and/or leaflets.
+Paragraphs 3.15 and 3.18 detail further how the County Council will work with parish/town councils. - 3.15 Where there is no parish council, town council or parish meeting to conduct the activities detailed in paragraphs 3.14 and 3.15 in an area affected by proposals, the responsibility for ensuring that information is placed would fall to Nottinghamshire County Council. - 3.16 This approach (detailed in paragraphs 3.13 3.15) provides a balance between consultation of those directly and indirectly affected by proposals and the costs and practical limitations associated with consultation on proposals